DatePhotos.AI LogoDatePhotos.AIAI

 Realness Score Change: +4 to +8 points

-The key across all strategies: less is more.
-Each adjustment should be barely noticeable individually but combine to create significant overall improvement.
+Across all strategies: less is more.
+Each adjustment should be barely noticeable on its own but combine to create significant overall improvement.
 If someone could point to a specific edit and say "that's edited," you've gone too far.

 Common AI Photo Editing Mistakes to Avoid